 - Determine the responsibilities of the Principal in conjunction with the Executive Director of the GVAC and undertake a search when the position is vacant to recruit the most qualified individual for the position.
 The single point of organizational delegation by the Board is to the Principal, who is responsible for the day-to-day operation of the school.
 (An appeal process to review certain categories of decisions by the principal and/or his/her designees to the Board of Directors is available to staff and parents.
 Decisions by the Board of Directors of appeals are final.

 - Provide proper and prudent financial oversight of GVA.
-The board is responsible for ensuring that proper financial controls are in place, developing the annual budget with the Principal and GVAC Board, and monitoring the financial operation of the school.
+The board is responsible for ensuring that proper financial controls are in place, developing the annual budget with the Principal and GVAC Board, and monitoring the school's financial operation.
 The Board has the primary fiduciary responsibility for GVA.
-The Board is also responsible for approving all contracts and personnel decisions regarding hiring, dismissal, and compensation.
+The Board is also responsible for approving all contracts and personnel hiring, dismissal, and compensation decisions.

-- Make sure that adequate resources, financial and otherwise, exist to ensure that GVA fulfills its mission.
-These resources involve staffing (including highly qualified teachers) facility and furnishings, curriculum materials and instructional resources, technology, and professional development for staff.
-Fund development undertaken by the Board includes grant writing, cultivating corporate partnerships, solicitation of donations, and fundraising events.
+- Ensure that adequate financial and otherwise resources exist to ensure that GVA fulfills its mission.
+These resources involve staffing (including highly qualified teachers), facility and furnishings, curriculum materials and instructional resources, technology, and professional development for staff.
+Fund development undertaken by the Board includes grant writing, cultivating corporate partnerships, soliciting donations, and fundraising events.

 - Board oversight includes the budgeting process, financial reporting, reporting of gifts and donations, attendance, alignment of curriculum with state standards, refining the educational program, establishment of achievement goals and academic performance, maintaining student data and records, reconciling costs of services purchased from authorizer, maintaining certificates of occupancy and complying with ADA requirements, maintaining adequate insurance coverage, and review of progress.

 - Ensure effective organizational and strategic planning processes, including implementing plans and monitoring progress toward goals, including deadlines.
-One key set of goals is specified by CDE for school accreditation.
-These 16 accreditation indicators include academic performance goals in 14 areas as well as goals related to attendance and discipline.
-These must be addressed annually in a Unified Improvement Plan (e.g., progress in achieving educational goals and objectives, content standards, policy development, student performance standards, student attendance and discipline, personnel matters, etc.), and other key accreditation indicators (e.g., compliance with Safe Schools Act, Colorado Basic Literacy Act, contextual learning, budgeting, accounting, and reporting requirements, etc.), which is to be submitted by September 1st of each year.
+CDE specifies one key set of goals for school accreditation.
+These 16 accreditation indicators include academic performance goals in 14 areas and goals related to attendance and discipline.
+These must be addressed annually in a Unified Improvement Plan (e.g., progress in achieving educational goals and objectives, content standards, policy development, student performance standards, student attendance, and discipline, personnel matters, etc.), and other key accreditation indicators (e.g., compliance with Safe Schools Act, Colorado Basic Literacy Act, contextual learning, budgeting, accounting, and reporting requirements, etc.), which is to be submitted by September 1st of each year.

-- The School Accountability Committee (SAC) plays a major role in conducting an analysis of performance against goals and making specific recommendations to the Board of Directors for the School Improvement Plan.
+- The School Accountability Committee (SAC) plays a major role in analyzing performance against goals and making specific recommendations to the Board of Directors for the School Improvement Plan.

 - The Board is responsible for finalizing and adopting the plan.

-- The Board is also responsible for developing and implementing a 3-to-5 year strategic plan, GVA Board Handbook which deals, in part, with securing resources referred to section 4 above, as well as strengthening the school overall in order to enable GVA to fulfill its mission.
+- The Board is also responsible for developing and implementing a 3-to-5-year strategic plan, GVA Board Handbook, which deals, in part, with securing resources referred to in section 4 above and strengthening the school overall to enable GVA to fulfill its mission.

-- Recruit competent and committed Board members to ensure that the Board of Directors has the necessary skill and capacity to assure the academic and operational success of GVA.
+- Recruit competent and committed Board members to ensure that the Board of Directors has the necessary skill and capacity to ensure the academic and operational success of GVA.